Dual Boot: Run macOS Catalina with Mojave on the same Mac

-- Before you shutdown or restart, go to the Apple menu and choose System Preferences.
-Then choose Startup Disk and select the one you want to boot into next time.
+- Before you shut down or restart, go to Apple menu and choose System Preferences.
+Then, choose Startup Disk and select the one you want to boot into next time.

 My apps don’t work on macOS Catalina

-From there you can find your long-forgotten apps, delete them.
-And, most importantly, update them to the latest versions using the Updater tool (the one below Uninstaller).
+From there, you can find your long-forgotten apps and delete them.
+And most importantly, you can update them to the latest versions using the Updater tool (the one below Uninstaller).